 A pulmonary embolism (PE) is a sudden blockage in a lung artery.
 It usually happens when a blood clot breaks loose and travels through the bloodstream to the lungs.
 PE is a serious condition that can cause:

-- Permanent damage to the affected lung
+- Permanent damage to the lungs

 - Low oxygen levels in your blood

 - Damage to other organs in your body from not getting enough oxygen

 PE can be life-threatening, especially if a clot is large, or if there are many clots.

 What causes a pulmonary embolism (PE)?

 The cause is usually a blood clot in the leg called a deep vein thrombosis that breaks loose and travels through the bloodstream to the lungs.